+Undergraduate degree programmes typically take between 2 and 5 years, depending upon entry and exit points.
 The usual route for a full-time student enrolled on a degree programme is to take modules totalling 120 credits each year at the appropriate level.
-Set out below is the full spectrum of awards that can be achieved upon graduating from The School of Science and Engineering (SSE), set alongside their SCQF credit requirements.

-These regulations are established in accordance with the University of Dundee Assessment Policy for Taught Provision Assessment Policy which takes precedence over the requirements set out in this document.
+These regulations are established in accordance with the University of Dundee Assessment Policy for Taught Provision, which takes precedence over the requirements set out in this document.